olabusayo/samplecode/README.md

-cppcode
+samplecode
 =======

-Some old c++ code
+Some old c++, sql code

-Here is some of the c++ code I wrote while in my undergrad courses.
+I've uploaded some of the code I wrote while in my undergrad courses.